Gorilla-Lab-SCUT/TRIBE/README.md

-# The released code of TRIBE
+# TRIBE

+This repository is an official implementation for [Towards Real-World Test-Time Adaptation: Tri-Net Self-Training with Balanced Normalization]().

 # Preparation